jrief/django-angular/docs/reverse-urls.rst

 URL into the client side controller code.
 Even worse would be to create Javascript dynamically using a template engine.
 There is a clean and simple solution to solve this problem.

-.. note:: Until version 0.7.14 **django-angular** reversed all existing URLs of a project and created
-	an object exposing them to Javascript.
-Documentation for now deprecated approach is available :ref:`here <manage-urls>`.

-	Starting with version 0.7.15, **django-angular** provides a new way to handle URLs, which offers the reversing functionality directly to AngularJS modules.

 This service is provided by ``djangoUrl.reverse(name, args_or_kwargs)`` method.
 It behaves exactly like Django's `URL template tag`_.